Save thousands on food every year by learning how to meal plan on a budget!

 Sounds familiar?
 You’re not alone.
 We’ve all been there.

 Fortunately, there is a way around it and it’s super easy and effective: meal planning.

 I’ve been meal planning for quite some time now and this is, hands-down, my most favorite tip on how to save money on food.
-This weekly routine has been instrumental in helping us cut our grocery bill in half, from over $600 per month to $300, and at the same time in eating healthy.
+This weekly routine has been instrumental in helping us cut our grocery bill and at the same time in eating healthy.

 Most of us plan for essential things in our lives with such dedication, whether it’s your dream wedding or the ultimate family vacation.
 But do you plan for everyday events like cooking and dining?

 Meal planning is not as grand as picking the menu for your wedding, but it’s an important aspect in life that allows you to feed your family with nutritious and delicious food while allowing you to save time and money.

 Think of meal planning this way: you sit down on the table one night, pen and paper in hand, and then you try to figure out what to feed your family for the rest of the week.
 When you go to the stores, you know exactly which ingredients to buy, and you’re sure you’ll use every single one of them.

 The main goal of meal planning is to reduce your stress and take the guesswork out of your meals.

 When you know what to prepare and cook, you become less overwhelmed and more focused.
 And if you’ve always hated spending time in the kitchen because of the sheer amount of work you seem to have to do, then meal planning could make cooking more enjoyable for you as well.

 How to Meal Plan on a Budget